Go Ad-Free

 logoThe People's Perspective on Medicine

-Some parents are unwittingly feeding their children high doses of food dye.
-Pediatricians may worry about the effects on kids’ behavior.
-In addition, a recent study suggests we should be looking at the digestive tract.
+Too many Americans, including our youngest ones, are getting too much sugar in their diet.
+In addition, some parents are unwittingly feeding their children high doses of food dye.
+What are the consequences for health later in life?
+Pediatricians have been concerned about the effects of food dyes on kids’ behavior.
+In addition, one study suggests we should be looking at the implications of the digestive tract.
+We have just learned that the consequences of sugar consumption may show up many decades later.

 Researchers have discovered that Allura Red food dye, also called FD&C Red 40, disrupts gut barrier function (Nature Communications, Dec.
 20, 2022).
 As a result, experimental animals develop inflammation in the digestive tract.
 Exposure to this dye early in life can lead to colitis and to symptoms similar to Crohn’s disease.
 This is troubling, since many of the foods containing this color are designed to appeal to young children: candy, cereal, soft drinks and some dairy products.